Welcome to PolicePrep.com

 8. Medical/Physical Skills and Abilities: Job-related medical/physical skills and abilities, including vision, hearing, motor skills, cardiovascular endurance and upper-body strength.

-Stage Three - Background Investigation Phase An extensive and comprehensive background investigation will be conducted, as well as a psychological test and interview with a psychologist.
+Background Investigation Phase An extensive and comprehensive background investigation will be conducted, as well as a psychological test and interview with a psychologist.
 Applicants that are successful through the interview process may proceed to the background investigation stage.
 The background investigation may include, but is not limited to, reference checks, verification of educational documents, verification of employment history and credit cards.
 Part of the background is further supplemented with a psychological assessment, which includes an interview with a psychologist.

-Stage Four - Final Selection Review Phase All of the information collected from the previous stages of the selection process is reviewed and compared to the selection criteria.
+Final Selection Review Phase All of the information collected from the previous stages of the selection process is reviewed and compared to the selection criteria.
 A conditional offer of employment may be made to qualified applicants.
 This offer will be conditional on a medical examination.
 Successful candidates will be required to undergo a probationary period, and complete all mandated training.
 The successful completion of any phase of this process does not guarantee proceeding to the next phase.
 Upon being selected and signing a job offer the applicant must be willing to go on training at the Ontario Police College in Aylmer, Ontario for a period of 13 weeks.